 - How likely are you to recommend the brand to a friend?

-Depending on your business, you’ll have at least a handful of social media profiles to manage for your business.
+Depending on your business, you may have different social media profiles to manage.
 At the start, it should be easy to keep track of your queries and comments.
-As you get busier, you’ll need to look into social listening tools to see what the internet says about your brand.
-Think of this as your “ears to the ground” approach, where you get a chance to gather brand perception from your audience organically.
+As you get busier, you’ll need to investigate social listening tools to see what the internet says about your brand.
+Think of this as your “ears to the ground” approach, where you can gather insights about brand perception from your audience organically.

-Maintaining a steady social media presence also allows you to reach customers and their concerns much quicker than receiving their queries via email or phone call.
-Meaning you can address and resolve any negative issue before it goes out of hand.
+Maintaining a steady social media presence also allows you to reach customers and their concerns much quicker than receiving their queries via email or phone calls.

-- External branding, which is your business’ main touchpoints for your customers to engage with, such as your logo, your visual imagery, and your messaging content.
+- External branding is your business’s main touchpoints for your customers to engage with, such as your logo, your visual imagery, and your messaging content

 The Importance of Research on Branding

 Branding research helps you:

 - Be informed of the impression you’re making

 - Determine if you’re achieving your long-term goals